Sociology 3300 Home Page

 will be Multiple Choice Exams.
 The midterm will be given approximately the eighth week;

 the final will be given during the regular final exam period.

-Each student will also be expected to make a ten minute presentation to
+Each student will also be expected to make a ten minute

 the class about his/her own experiences with inequality or diversity sometime within the term.

 Presentations may be based on the student's own individual's experience, or an experience of

 someone else whom the student knows, has observed, or been informed about.
 These

 presentations are intended to generate class discussion about the topic and individual

 ISSUES: Please note that ALL students must observe the